techpro-studio/iOSAppArchitecture/README.md

   - binding Presenter to View;
   - registering for events as a button tap;
   - firing Routes closures.
-  Basically the main building structure of screens.
+  Basically it is the main building structure of screens.

   ## 4. Every Presenter's implementation injects units it needs.